 In an emergency, formula companies, as well as aid workers are quick to distribute formula.
 But even if ready-to-feed bottles are being distributed – meaning that mothers won’t have to worry about mixing formula, or cleaning feeding gear with contaminated water – the formula comes with risks.

 Part of emergency preparedness means teaching women some low tech tricks long before disaster strikes.
 Mothers might not have electricity to power their breast pump.
-Using a car adapter might be an option (just remember that gasoline might be in short supply).
+Using a car adapter might be an option (just remember that running your motor isn’t wise if gasoline is in short supply).
 Using a manual pump or hand expression can work well in this situation, even though it might not be something a mother would choose to do on a regular basis.

 If a woman is having trouble with a let-down, and experiencing extreme engorgement, a warm jar can be used to help draw the milk out.